gsisko/aws-iot-device-sdk-js/README.md

+## Fork Notes
+This fork exists as a repo for browserized apps using the AWS IoT Device SDK.

 ## New Version Available

 A new AWS IoT Device SDK is [now available](https://github.com/awslabs/aws-iot-device-sdk-js-v2).
 It is a complete rework, built to improve reliability, performance, and security.
 We invite your feedback!